Golemancer-Ctrl/wc-notetaker-11/README.md

 ## Description

 Over the course of this assignment I have picked up a better understanding of basic routing.
-Though little is actively functional, the pacing of this camp demands that I move on.
-In future development I intend to finish functionality of the interactive features.

 ## Installation

+Go to the live site at [placeholder].

 ## Credits